hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/solang.md

             </td>
             <td>
-                If the vector to slice pass updates once incoming value for a phi node, but not another we end up with a phi node that is invalid; one entry is a vector and the other a slice.
+                If the vector to slice pass updates one incoming value for a phi node, but not another we end up with a phi node that is invalid; one entry is a vector and the other a slice.